Transitions can be frightening! Can you relate?

 The other primary updates from my 2001 newspaper column, below, are clear steps to implement along with the internal shift, as well as today’s pace.
 Instead of having time on new land to get your “land legs”, to adjust and explore, we are now frequently, quickly pushed back into the middle of the river, spending little time if any on the solid shore.
 “The sea of change” I call it.

 Our parents tried to prepare us for our family canoe trip with our cousins by having us sleep out in the tent in the backyard and try out the dehydrated food we would be eating.
-If portaging (carrying the canoes overhead across land) had been explained, I don’t recall and was surprised by the challenge, especially considering my closest cousin (still good friends) was over 12″ taller than me at the time.
+If portaging (carrying the canoes overhead across land) had been explained, I don’t recall and was surprised by the challenge, especially considering my closest cousin (still good friends) and canoeing partner was over 12″ taller than me at the time.
 Our paddling was a little off balance also! (end canoe, with my mom) And we were totally disgusted with the leeches and other things in the water.

 How is your vision carrying you and your team, family, organization, community through our almost continuous, full of surprises transitions?
 A program on Indigenous Wisdom used the transition metaphor of standing in the middle of the stream, reaching for valuable aspects of the past as well as toward our envisioned future, using both to guide and steady us.

 What lessons can you apply to transitions, including the current pandemic and protests?

 - Choose your stance: you can brace: dwell in the land of complaints (+fear) and overwhelm or choose to embrace: view transition as an adventure, give thanks for your team’s strengths and focus on your inspiring vision!
 Check in: how clear and inspiring is your vision?